davidwmartines/ReadModels/README.md

 ## An Open Source framework for .NET, using Redis

-Optimized for situations where read-operations must execute as fast as possible, at the cost of extra processing during write-operations.
+ReadModels is optimized for situations where read-operations must execute as fast as possible, at the cost of extra processing during write-operations.

-This is to be used in an architecture where write-operations will cause the updates to the read-model to occur asynchronously, achieving eventual consistency with the master transational store (i.e., the "write-model").
+This framework is expected to be used in an architecture where write-operations to a master, transaction store (i.e., the "write-model"), will cause the updates to the read-model to occur asynchronously, achieving eventual consistency with the write-model.

+As the read-model is updated to reflect changes in the write-model, indexes are maintained based on pre-defined search and lookup requirements.

+In this way, the performance of read-operations can be optimized without relying on standarad caching techniques, avoiding the issues related to caching such as stale data, invalidation schemes and warm-up times.
+(Caching can of course be added on top, to even further improve overall read-performance.)

 ### Features: